Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 You will be asked to select your country and describe your organization.
 Select "Personal project".
 ![](./images/Country.png)
 <br/>

+Enter billing details.
+This is a good time for a break.

 Standard disk
 Minimal